Ringolevio

-Ringolevio (also spelled ringalevio or ring-a-levio) is a children's game which originated in the streets of New York City, where it is known to have been played at least as far back as the late 19th century.
+Ringolevio (also spelled ringalevio or ring-a-levio) is a children's game that originated in the streets of New York City, where it is known to have been played at least as far back as the late 19th century.
 It is one of the many variations of tag.
-It requires close teamwork and near-military strategy.
-In Canada, the game is known as Relievio, a name which was also used in Boston and Ireland in the 1950s.
+In Canada, the game is known as Relievio, a name that was also used in Boston and Ireland in the 1950s.
 It is also, in some places, known as coco-levio.

 American activist and author Emmett Grogan wrote a fictionalized autobiography called Ringolevio, which was published in 1972.
 Grogan wrote: "It's a game.
 A game played on the streets of New York, for as long as anyone can remember.
 It is called Ringolevio, and the rules are simple.
 There are two sides, each with the same number of players.
-There are no time limits, no intermissions, no substitutes and no weapons allowed.
+There are no time limits, no intermissions, no substitutes, and no weapons allowed.
 There are two jails.
 There is one objective."

-It is believed that the game was brought over from the British Isles, due to its similarities to a game called Bedlams or Relievo.
 According to Stewart Culin, relievo became ring relievo and then ringoleavio.
-A similar game, called Prisoner's Base, was played by members of Lewis & Clark's Corps of Discovery against a group of Nez Perce.
+A similar game, called Prisoner's Base, was played by members of Lewis and Clark's Corps of Discovery against a group of Nez Perce.